-Line 5: Customers finding their combined bill acceptable
+Line 7: Customers finding their combined bill acceptable

 Acceptability on our business plan at PR14 from years 2015/16 to 2019/20 was rated as 93% in the survey carried out by McCallum Layton in October 2013 (section 8.4, Anglian Water Proposed Plan Acceptability Research 29 October 2013).
-Informed acceptability on our business plan at PR19 from years 2020/21 to 2024/25 was rated as 94% in the survey carried out by Accent Market Research in May 2018 (slide 6, Acceptability testing, May 2018).
-Uninformed acceptability was also high at 88%, we have used informed acceptability for the data table as we think it is more reasonable to ask customers if a plan is acceptable once they have seen what it is.
-For the avoidance of doubt, we include neutral responses in our definition of customers rating a plan as acceptable.
+Informed acceptability on our business plan at PR19 from years 2020/21 to 2029/30 was rated as 91% in the survey carried out by Accent Market Research.
+This includes neutral responses so in line with Ofwat's data table notes, we have populated the data table with only positive responses which were given by 72% of customers.